 After Army hired Jeff Monken as the team’s head football coach, he helped turn the Black Knights’ program around.

 Army suffered two losing seasons at the beginning of Monken’s tenure, which started in 2014.
-But since then, the Black Knights have made six bowl games in nine years.
+But since then, the Black Knights have made seven bowl games in 10 years.
 And during that stretch, Army has won at least a share of the Commander-in-Chief’s Trophy five times, including 2023.
+Army also won the AAC Championship in 2024.

 What’s Army Head Coach Jeff Monken’s Salary?